Matarwy/TradingPlanet-Swap/docs/CORE.md

 This package contains set of classes which provide functionality for swap operations: deposit funds, check balance, withdraw, refund, abort swap, etc. Each file (class) written for specific blockchain (EthSwap, BtcSwap) / coin (EthTokenSwap).
-These classes used inside Swap process by swap.flows, developer needs only to pass necessary class to SwapApp setup config:
+These classes used inside Swap process by swap.flows, developer needs only to pass necessary class to TradingPlanetApp setup config:

 ```
-swapApp.setup({
+TradingPlanetApp.setup({
   ...
   swaps: [
     new EthSwap({